-Two basics as two festival bonuses.
+All employees are entitled to 02 (two) basics as two festival bonuses.

 Number and total amount of sign-on awards made during the financial year.
 Not applicable

 Number and total amount of severance payments made during the financial year.
 Not applicable